Cirkit Designer Logo

 2. Battery Not Charging:

-• Solution: Verify the connections and ensure the battery is functional.
+• Solution: Verify the battery polarity and connections.
+Test the battery with a multimeter to ensure it is functional.

-• Solution: Check the power source and ensure the input voltage is within the specified range.
+• Solution: Check the input power source and connections.
+Replace the module if necessary.

 4. Load Not Powering On: